-- How long has the nanny worked in child care as a carer?
+- How long has the nanny worked in child care?

 - What kinds of situations has the nanny worked in?

-- Has the nanny worked with other children the same age as yours?
+- Has the nanny worked with other children the same age as your child?

 - How many children has the nanny worked with at the one time?

 All nannies should have a current first aid certificate and a state or territory working with children check.
 You might also want a nanny with qualifications in early childhood.